 Immigration Lawyers in Northern Virginia

 If you are seeking a green card, temporary visa, or citizenship, it is important that you consult with an experienced immigration attorney early in the process.
-Whether you are immigrating with the help of your employer or through a family member, the process of immigrating to the United States can take years.
+Whether you are immigrating with the help of your employer or through a family member, the process of immigrating to the U.S. can take years.

-Likewise, if the government institutes removal proceedings against you—i.e., attempts to deport you from the country—then it is critical that you seek legal counsel from an experienced immigration attorney immediately.
-Our immigration lawyers can help you identify and apply for any available forms of relief, e.g., Asylum, Withholding of Removal, Cancellation of Removal, Temporary Protected Status, or Voluntary Departure.
+Likewise, if the government institutes removal or deportation proceedings against you, then it is critical that you seek legal counsel from an experienced immigration lawyer immediately.
+Our attorneys can help you identify and apply for any available forms of relief, such as asylum, withholding or cancellation of removal, temporary protected status, or an extreme hardship waiver.

 Our Immigration Attorneys

 Aida Farahani is an immigration attorney at Livesay & Myers, P.C.
 An attorney since 2013, Ms. Farahani has assisted a large number of individuals in securing green cards and citizenship to the U.S., and has also handled a large number of cases in immigration court.
 Ms. Farahani was born in Tehran, Iran and is fluent in English and Farsi/Persian.
 Being an immigrant herself, she has long held an interest in immigration law, and is particularly attuned to the needs of immigrants and their families.
 Ms. Farahani resides in Northern Virginia.